benpry/probmods-homework-template/README.md

 ## Building a pdf

-You can convert your Markdown file to pdf by running `bash build.sh [FILENAME.md]`.
+You can convert your Markdown file to pdf by running `bash build.sh [FILENAME]`, where `[FILENAME]` is the name of the .md file you are working in but without the .md on the end.
 A nicely formatted pdf should then appear in the `output` directory.